Skip to main content

 Inline Chains

-If you don't want to re-use chains, or if you prefer having them specified directly under the effect, you can specify effects inline instead.
+If you don't want to re-use a chain, or if you prefer having effects specified directly inside the effect holder, you can define chains inline instead.
+Inline chains also support custom arguments, just like reusable chains.

 effects: